GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/data-platform-foundations/01-environment/README.md

 ```

 - make sure you have the right authentication setup (application default credentials, or a service account key)
+- **The output of this stage contains the values for the resources phase**
 - run `terraform init` and `terraform apply`

 Once done testing, you can clean up resources by running `terraform destroy`.